Machtesh Ramon Ramon Crater

 Getting There

 Mitzpe Ramon is 80 kilometres south of Be’er Sheva and about 220 kilometres from Tel Aviv.
-Bus connections run from Be’er Sheva, with the full journey from Tel Aviv taking 3-4 hours by public transport.
-Renting a car from Tel Aviv or Be’er Sheva gives significantly more freedom to access trailheads at different points on the rim and floor of the makhtesh.
+Bus connections exist from Be’er Sheva.
+Renting a car from Tel Aviv or Be’er Sheva gives significantly more freedom for accessing trailheads at different points around the makhtesh rim and floor.